 Adam Lunceford (CRD # 4686499) is currently a Financial Advisor at LPL Financial In Scottsdale, Arizona.
 Adam Lunceford has been in the securities industry since 2003 and previously worked at Securities Service Network.

-The Wolper Law Firm has filed an arbitration claim before the Financial Industry Regulatory Authority (FINRA) on behalf of a sixty-four year old on the cusp of retirement, who was sold an over-concentrated portfolio of high commission Non-Traded Real Estate Investment Trusts (“Non-Traded REITs”) by Financial Advisor Adam Lunceford.
+The Wolper Law Firm, P.A. has filed an arbitration claim before the Financial Industry Regulatory Authority (FINRA) on behalf of a sixty-four year old on the cusp of retirement, who was sold an over-concentrated portfolio of high commission Non-Traded Real Estate Investment Trusts (“Non-Traded REITs”) by Financial Advisor Adam Lunceford.

 Non-traded REITs are securities that do not trade on a public securities exchange.
 For this reason, non-traded REITs can be illiquid.
 The underlying collateral of the REITs consists of income producing residential or commercial real estate.
 Typically, the commissions generated on non-traded REITs are higher than industry norm (approx. 7%), and the investments themselves may be subject to extreme volatility due to associated risk factors.
 Non-traded REITs are only suitable for investors with a long-term investment horizon who are willing to accept higher levels of risk in their investments.